-- to preserve continuity by phasing the retirement of the original Directors so that they do not all retire at once after serving nine years; and - to ensure the Board's skills and experience are regularly refreshed and the benefits of a truly diverse Board are further enhanced, in terms of age, gender and diversity of background and thought.
+- to ensure the Board's skills and experience are regularly refreshed and the benefits of a truly diverse Board are further enhanced, in terms of age, gender and diversity of background and thought.

 Succession planning is explained in more detail in the Remuneration and Nomination Committee report on page 117.